rokmc756/postgres-cluster/roles/pgbackrest/README.md

 ### Supported Operrating Systems confirmed by Jack Moon so far.
 - CentOS 7

-## Prerequistes of deploying pgbackrest by ansible
+## Prerequistes of deploying pgbackrest by ansible playbook
+- Patroni cluster should be deployed with non synchronous mode.
+- vmware-postgres-13.x version are only supporetd so far.

 ## How to install pgbackrest for patroni cluster
 #### Clone pgbackrest ansible playbook from github